Table of Contents

 Performance impact: low (high only if the site had large text) 🚀

-As we explained, if web fonts don’t load fast, they cause a terrible user experience and affect the CLS grade.
+As we explained, if a web font doesn’t load fast, it causes a terrible user experience and affects the CLS grade.

 As a best practice for avoiding layout shifts, you should preload fonts.